ochantor/Computation-with-Canonical-Microcircuits-Areas./FOUNDATIONS.md

 The framework distinguishes multiple organizational levels:

-* Level N: Competitive Microcircuits
+Level N: Competitive Microcircuits
-* Level N+1: Distributed Space-Time Tissue
+Level N+1: Distributed Space-Time Tissue
-* Level N+2: Cooperative Tissue Dynamics
+Level N+2: Narrative and Relational Structures

 At Level N, local competition occurs.

-At Level N+1, tissues emerge as distributed computational fields.
+At Level N+1, tissues emerge as distributed computational fields sustained by persistent activity traces.
+Adaptive behavior, navigation, homeostatic regulation, and survival-oriented control arise at this level.

-At Level N+2, multiple tissues cooperate to generate adaptive behaviors unavailable to isolated tissues.
+At Level N+2, higher-order structures emerge that cannot be localized to any individual microcircuit or tissue in N+1.
+Examples include persistent identities, relationships, conflicts, goals, alliances, discoveries, shared histories, and narratives.

+These structures exist only as distributed organizations extended through space and time.

+The present repository focuses primarily on Levels N and N+1.
+The emergence of N+2 structures remains a long-term research direction.
 ---

 ## 11. Central Hypothesis